jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+This is a great trap of the twentieth century: on one side is the logic of the market, where we like to imagine we all start out as individuals who don't owe each other anything.
+On the other is the logic of the state, where we all begin with a debt we can never truly pay.
+We are constantly told that they are opposites, and that between them they contain the only real human possibilities.
+But it's a false dichotomy.
+States created markets.
+Markets require states.

+...

+Even until quite recently, many of the world’s inhabitants were not quite sure of what country they were citizens, or why it should matter.
+My mother, who was born a Jew in Poland, once told me a joke from her childhood: There was a small town located along the frontier between Russia and Poland; no one was ever quite sure to which it belonged.
+One day an official treaty was signed and not long after, surveyors arrived to draw a border.
+Some villagers approached them where they had set up their equipment on a nearby hill.
+“So where are we, Russia or Poland?”
+“According to our calculations, your village now begins exactly thirty-seven meters into Poland.”
+The villagers immediately began dancing for joy.
+“Why?” the surveyors asked.
+“What difference does it make?”
+“Don’t you know what this means?” they replied.
+“It means we’ll never have to endure another one of those terrible Russian winters!

+> *Debt: The First 5,000 Years*

+We know nothing of how it all works, / how we end up in one bed or another, / speak one language instead of the others, / what heat draws us to our life's work / or keeps us from a dream until it's nothing / but a blister we scratch in our sleep.

+...

+Steal something worthless, something small, / every once in a while.
+A lighter from the counter. / Call it a gift from the gods of fire. / Call it your due.

+> *The Book of Men*, Dorianne Laux

 Even under winter’s
 tightest fist some light still slips through to you, and isn’t that a miracle?